pank07/Ansible/README.md

  - name: this will show the date
  - command: date
 ```
--Anisble Playbooks to install tools
+- Anisble Playbooks to install tools
 ```bash
 name: This playbook will install nginx
 hosts: servers